handi-dev/react-native-boilerplate/README.md

 # react-native-boilerplate

-React Native Boilerplate - React Native Starter Kits.
+##React Native Boilerplate.
+What is React Native Boilerplate ?
+It is a template that you can clone and reuse for every project.
+It is starting point for React Native application.

 ## React Native Boilerplate